WasmEdge/WasmEdge/docs/book/en/src/develop_plugin/cpp.md

 # Develop WasmEdge Plug-in in C++ API

+> *This part has moved to This doc has moved to <https://wasmedge.org/docs/contribute/plugin/develop_plugin_cpp>.
+Please use our new docs.*

 > We recommend developers to [develop plug-ins in WasmEdge C API](c.md).

 ## Prerequisites